 The second portion, "limerock resources in or near existing disturbed areas will be more fully utilized and the spread of limerock mining impacts into less disturbed environments will be precluded until such time as there is a clear necessity to do so" is muddled with undefined language that does not create any meaningful standards, measures, or requirements, which allows for numerous interpretations.
 For example, what does it mean to fully utilize limerock resources in or near existing disturbed areas?
 What does in or near an existing disturbed area?
+What does does it mean to be a less disturbed environment or existing disturbed area?
 What does clear necessity mean?
 Limerock resources in or near existing disturbed areas will be more fully utilized and the spread of limerock mining impacts into less disturbed environments will be precluded until such time as there is a clear necessity to do so could be interpreted numerous ways and without clear standards and criterion it is impossible to understand how it is to be applied.